Tha-Orakkle/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * File 7-puts_half.c - prints half of a string followed by a new line
 * File 8-print_array.c - prints n elements of array of integers, followed by a new line
 * File 9-strcpy.c - copies the string pointed to by src including the null byte to the buffer pointed to by dest
+* File 100-atoi.c - converts string to an integer